-The Authority's cash flow has been managed by St Helens Council under a service level agreement for a number of years.
-The Authority follows the Council's advice on the actions it takes to managed the cash flow.
+The Authority's cash and investments has been managed by St Helens Council under a service level agreement for a number of years.
+As at 31 March 2025 the value of the Authority's investments, managed by St Helens in conjunction with its own investment portfolio, was £11.097m.